Visiting Birken: 2023

 See dates above.
 No late arrivals or early departures.

-Test on arrival, test again on day 4 (Birken to provide tests).
+Test the day before you depart for Birken, test again on day 4 (bring your own, or Birken has tests).
 Any Guest testing positive will be quarantined.
 Please have a plan for someone outside of the monastery to pick you up in the event you are unwell.
 Note that Birken is far from services and stewards cannot provide medical care.
 Social distancing in effect for the entire retreat.
-If you are feeling unwell immediately before the retreat, please notify the office as soon as possible to cancel your booking.
+If you are feeling unwell immediately before the retreat, please notify the office at email@example.com as soon as possible to cancel your booking.

 Prior to registering for a Personal Retreat, please make sure you have read the latest version of our Guest Guidelines outlining our daily schedule, monastery etiquette, and other guidelines applicable to your stay.
 All guests are expected to abide by the Eight Precepts outlined in our Guest Guide.